angristan/awesome-stars/README.md

 ## Swift

+- [iglance/iGlance](https://github.com/iglance/iGlance) - Free system monitor for OSX and macOS.
+See all system information at a glance in the menu bar.
 - [alfa-laboratory/YARCH](https://github.com/alfa-laboratory/YARCH) - YARCH iOS Architecture
 - [maustinstar/swiftui-drawer](https://github.com/maustinstar/swiftui-drawer) - A SwiftUI bottom-up controller, like in the Maps app.
 Drag to expand or minimize.
 - [exelban/stats](https://github.com/exelban/stats) - macOS system monitor in your menu bar